dymmond/esmerald/docs/en/docs/directives/directives.md

 ### Auto generated test files

-The test files generated are using the EsmeraldTestClient, so make sure you run:
+The test files generated are using the RavynTestClient, so make sure you run:

 ```shell
 $ pip install ravyn[test]
 ```

-Or you can skip this step if you don't want to use the EsmeraldTestClient at all.
+Or you can skip this step if you don't want to use the RavynTestClient at all.

 ### Create deployment